 - Allowing managers to test the appetite of potential investors for new investment strategies; and

 - Enabling ESMA to better monitor investment funds.

 The intention is that the proposals will be adopted before the European Parliament elections in May 2019.
 There will then be a two year transition period which means the earliest this would come into effect would be 2021.
 Most recently the compromise proposals have been agreed by all delegations and negotiations will start between the European Council and the European Parliament.
 The UK is also keeping an eye on developments through the House of Commons European Scrutiny Committee.

-Cross border distribution of investment funds updates from September:
+Cross border distribution of investment funds recent updates: